AI Use Cases/Law Firms

 The Problem

-Partners at law firms spend 8-12 hours weekly reviewing unstructured data across iManage, NetDocuments, Clio, and Aderant to synthesize matter status, billing trends, and risk exposure.
+Partners at law firms burn hours every week reviewing unstructured data across iManage, NetDocuments, Clio, and Aderant to synthesize matter status, billing trends, and risk exposure.
 This manual intelligence gathering - conflict-of-interest screening, eDiscovery cost tracking, realization rate analysis by practice group - pulls partners from revenue-generating work.
-Meanwhile, intake coordinators manually cross-reference new client data against existing matters in Elite 3E and CompuLaw, creating 3-5 day delays before engagement can close.
+Meanwhile, intake coordinators manually cross-reference new client data against existing matters in Elite 3E and CompuLaw, creating days of delay before engagement can close.
 The institutional knowledge required to spot patterns - which associates are underutilized, which matters are at margin risk, which clients are trending toward fixed-fee pressure - lives in spreadsheets and partner heads, not in actionable systems.

 Revenue & Operational Impact

-The operational cost is measurable.
-Non-billable administrative time consumes 15-20% of partner capacity monthly.
-Delayed intake-to-engagement cycles cost firms 2-4 billable days per matter on average. eDiscovery cost overruns persist because no system flags budget drift in real time.
+The operational cost is measurable in your own reports.
+Count the non-billable administrative hours on your partners' timesheets and price them at their rates.
+Every day an intake sits in manual conflict cross-referencing is a billable day pushed back. eDiscovery cost overruns persist because no system flags budget drift in real time.
 Associate leverage ratios decline as institutional knowledge walks out the door with departing staff.
-Realization rates stagnate at 85-90% when they should reach 92-95%, leaving 5-10% of billed hours on the table across the firm's entire book.
+And every point of realization below your target is billed hours the firm worked and never collected, across the entire book.

 Why Generic Tools Fail